Long Run Investments – Stocks vs. Real Estate

-With stocks, the uncertainty comes from the performance, or lack thereof, of specific stocks.
-It’s entirely possible that a massive investment in a company which was rock solid might be worthless after a decade.
-With real estate, the complexity comes from the fact that real estate investments need to factor in maintenance costs and utility bills, along with a much lower rate of returns over the same period, as compared to the stock market.
+With stocks, the uncertainty comes from specific stocks’ performance or lack thereof.
+A massive investment in a rock-solid company might be worthless after a decade.
+With real estate, the complexity comes from the fact that real estate investments need to factor in maintenance costs and utility bills, along with a much lower rate of returns over the same period, compared to the stock market.

 With a diversified portfolio, the uncertainty over stock performance can be eliminated.
 But there’s very little you can do to increase the returns from real estate investments.
 While real estate would yield average returns of about 10% over three decades, the S&P 500 has risen over 200% since 1970.

-The only way to resolve this issue is to consider real estate as property – A place to stay in, or as business premises – rather than as an investment.
-You save on rent, get tax benefits and the value appreciates over time, regardless of location.
-Once you have your property requirements fulfilled, it is more advisable to stick to the stock market for long-run investments.
+The only way to resolve this issue is to consider real estate as property – A place to stay in or business premises – rather than as an investment.
+You save on rent, get tax benefits, and the value appreciates over time, regardless of location.
+Once your property requirements are fulfilled, it is more advisable to stick to the stock market for long-run investments.

-Thus, in summary, if you do not own any property at present, investing in real estate is a practical decision with many benefits – Even if property prices are in flux.
-If you already own a house, a diversified portfolio will easily beat real estate over the long-run.
+Thus, if you do not own any property at present, investing in real estate is a practical decision with many benefits – Even if property prices are in flux.
+If you already own a house, a diversified portfolio will easily beat real estate over the long run.